“Hey, Alexa, what is conversational commerce?”

 Okay, so we’re not Alexa – but you have come to the right place if you want an answer to this question.
-Fundamentally, conversational commerce is the point at which the use of messaging services coincides with (or ideally, improves) the sales process.
+Fundamentally, conversational commerce is the point at which the use of voice assistants and messaging services coincides with (or ideally, improves) the sales process.

 It’s all about the intersection of conversation and selling.
 This could mean interacting with a customer advisor over live chat, adding something to your shopping list via your smart speaker, or letting a chatbot lead you to the right paint color – it all falls under the conversational commerce umbrella.

 In recent years, conversational strategies have become a mainstay of modern life.
 However, the question still remains as to how you can use them to your advantage in the current ecommerce landscape.
 Below, we’ll deep dive into some of the most popular uses for conversational commerce, and explore why it’s something you don’t want to ignore.

 With the pandemic still shaping the way that many of us live our lives, the ecommerce industry continues to reign supreme in the retail sector.
 In 2020 alone, more than 2 billion people did their shopping online, causing sales to rocket beyond 4.2 trillion dollars and encouraging growth of more than 25%.

 This also comes at a time when the star of conversational technology is rising.
 Smart speakers are becoming a staple in most American homes, with a third of the country employing voice search regularly in their daily lives.

 In addition to this, 1.4 billion people are currently using chatbots – it’s predicted that by the end of 2021, 85% of interactions will be handled by these virtual assistants.
 The numbers don’t lie: the prevalence of voice and chat technology is strengthening, and it’s only set to grow further in the coming years.